 The Ted Mullin “Leave it in the Pool” Hour of Power Relay for Sarcoma Research is the major fundraiser supporting the Ted Mullin Fund.

-Held annually each fall since 2006, the Hour of Power has grown from the original 15 teams to 160 teams in 2011 with almost 8,000 participating athletes in the United States and abroad.
-Over the past five years the Hour of Power raised over $265,000 for the Ted Mullin Fund in support of sarcoma research at the University of Chicago.
+Held annually since 2006, the Hour of Power has grown from the original 15 teams to 167 teams in 2013-14 with over 8,100 participating athletes in the United States and abroad.
+Over the past eight years the Hour of Power raised almost $500,000 for the Ted Mullin Fund in support of sarcoma research at The University of Chicago Medicine.